 I’m going through a quarter-life-crisis and that’s okay.
 And no, I’m not crazy- it’s a sociological thing.
-20-something seniors, graduates, and beyond trend towards this common dilemma of “what on Earth am I doing with my life” moments and some chenge, some don’t.
+20-something seniors, graduates, and beyond trend towards this common dilemma of “what on Earth am I doing with my life” moment and some change, some don’t.
 Sure enough, I’ve recognized my crisis-crazed state for a good long time now but am only finally coming to this conclusion: it’s okay to change it up- it’s okay to succumb to […]

 Hello Lovelies, Today I caught myself thinking the most DANGEROUS unhealthy thought and I thought that I’d give it a share.
 In fact, it’s so unhealthy I’m kind of ashamed- but not so ashamed that I’ll hide it.
 Welp.
 Here goes: Yesterday Jake (my loving, wonderful, and oh so blessed with heavenly abs boyfriend) bought me cake.
 And not just any cake: Chocolate Turtle Fudge Cake.
 Like the kind they sell in squares at Lunds […]